TimeDicer

 SET key=C:\Documents and Settings\Fred\mykey.ppk

-#'port' is the ssh port on or to the TimeDicer Server, default 22.
+# 'port' is the ssh port to reach the TimeDicer Server, default 22.

 SET port=21

-#to your data.
-Note that 'basearchive' is case sensitive.
+# to your data. 'basearchive' is case sensitive.

 SET basearchive=archives/